Giddings State Juvenile Correctional Facility

-Giddings State School is a juvenile correctional facility of the Texas Juvenile Justice Department located in unincorporated Lee County, Texas, near Giddings.
+Giddings State Juvenile Correctional Facility, formerly Giddings State School, is a juvenile correctional facility of the Texas Juvenile Justice Department located in unincorporated Lee County, Texas, near Giddings.
 In 2004, the state school was Lee County's largest employer.

 History

 The Giddings State Home and School for Boys opened in September 1972, serving younger boys who were runaways and/or were adjudicated.
 In 1979 the Gatesville State School closed, and Giddings took some students previously at Gatesville.
 In 1980 Giddings was designated as the state's maximum security juvenile facility.
 In 1997 the school's students had mostly committed violent crimes.

 At one time the state school had boys and girls.
 In 2007, the Texas Youth Commission (TYC) announced that Giddings would become male only.
 As of 2010 Giddings is classified as a high security facility.

 In January 2012 115 inmates took a survey from Benet Magnuson, a juvenile justice analyst, and his team of researchers from the Texas Criminal Justice Coalition.
 Most of the prisoners reported that they felt hopeful about their futures and that they felt safe in the facility.
 Some stated that fights among inmates had occurred and that they had negative interactions with employees.

 As of September 2015 the facility has about 200 inmates.

 On Friday, September 25, 2015, 60 prisoners engaged in a fight that left three people injured.